Wedding Guest Struck, Killed Outside Fiesta

 "They didn't even attempt CPR," one said.

-An alert was broadcast for a red Dodge that fled the scene.
+An alert was broadcast for a red Dodge that fled the scene as several attendees cried, and some screamed.
+The bride grew faint and needed medical attention, one said.

 Another crash occurred when a vehicle apparently tried to avoid the victim and struck the divider.